 The Great Silk Road is thus named as its first item of trade is Chinese silk.
 When we speak of the Silk Road, we refer to the trade routes that connected China and the Roman Empire.
 These routes are over 2,000 years old!
-Its over 7,000 kilometers span the ancient capitals of Xi'an and Luoyang, on to the Yellow River and down to a stretch of mountains and deserts.
-It wends its way along the Gan-Sun corrider, up the Tien-Shan and Pamir ranges and into Iran, Afghanistan, Kazakhstan and further on to Europe.
-There are actually many routes, the main one going through China territories, the basin of Tarim, on through Central Asia, Afghanistan and the eastern shore of the Mediterranean.
+They cover over 7,000 kilometers, span the ancient capitals of Xi'an and Luoyang, on to the Yellow River, and down to a stretch of mountains and deserts.
+It wends its way along the Gan-Sun corridor, up the Tien-Shan and Pamir ranges, and into Iran, Afghanistan, Kazakhstan, and further on to Europe.
+There are actually many routes, the main one going through China territories, the basin of Tarim, on through Central Asia, Afghanistan, and the eastern shore of the Mediterranean.
 Because of the trade routes, various towns and settlements were established along the way.
 It has also spurred the golden age and, sometimes, the decline of many cultures and nations.

 Moving on, you get to Luoyang, where you can find the White Horse Temple (with its many Buddhist statues and artifacts).
 There is also the Museum of Ancient Tombs, Luoyang Museum and the Longmen Grotto.
-Another key point in the route is Dunhuang, which belongs to the western end of the Gansu province's Hexi Corridor.
+Another key point in the route is Dunhuang, which belongs to the Gansu province's Hexi Corridor's western end.
 Stop by the Mogao Grottos, the Crescent Moon Spring and the Mingsha Sand Dune.